0xtlt/techtastet/README.md

 </p>

 **ABOUT ME**
-I have been coding since I was 11, it was at that age that I discovered that we could write things that made our lives easier or had a greater impact (websites).
+I have been coding since I was 11, it was at that age that I discovered that we could write things that made our lives easier or had a greater impact.
 Since then I have been CTO of a website development company using Shopify for online stores.
 And one day maybe I'll live in Canada \*my dream\*